JayGrieve/AthenaContinuity/README.md

 | Kanye     | .66    | 250        | 0                              | 0       | 0                    | 0       | 250     |

-The above table describes the risk of the audits
+## Analysis
+The above table describes the risk of the audits who completed within the 8 round maximum of the simulation.
+As you can see, with wider margins the ultimate risk of the audit can be greatly reduced through this method.
+One thing is important to note, why does Sanders have signifigantly less reduction in risk than Warren when there margins are not very different?
+This is because Sanders has the lowest margin meaning the Sanders audit is, in most cases, the audit which neccesitates that the whole audit continue.